phuongflexible/ecommercial-sale-app/README.md

 - Declare the equipment's server name in file appsetting.json.
 Fill in: "DefaultConnection": "Server=...;"
 - Choose a database name and declare it in file appsetting.json.
 Fill in: "DefaultConnection": ...;Database=...;"
 - In Package Manage Console, type "update-database" and enter.
 This will create a database in SQL Server, which have name declared.
+- Choose a port to run (http, https, IIS Express...).
 - Press F5 and run the web.
 ## Project Status
 - This project has completely finished.